• YMCA Membership Drive 2025

 What makes your spot unique?
 Josey’s Chuckwagon is a family-owned restaurant located on Wade Hampton Blvd cooking up the best southern food on this side of town!
 Many people ask where the name “Josey’s” comes from.
 Our owner Leonard Wells was told that he had the demeanor of “The Outlaw Josey Wales.”
 Since then his nickname has been “Josey!”

-What dish is the most popular?
 The chuckwagon is one of our most popular dishes.
 It is a fried boneless pork fillet served with white gravy over it.
 It comes with your choice of any two sides, a bread choice, and a tea or lemonade.

-What dish are you the proudest of?
 Our shrimp and grits is one of the many dishes we are most proud of.
-It is available to order breakfast, lunch, and dinner.
+It is available to order breakfast, lunch, and dinner.🌟

 It’s my first time at your restaurant, what do you suggest we order?
-The chuckwagon, chicken tenders, grilled pork chops, fried chicken breast, and shrimp & grits are a few of our customers favorites!
+The chuckwagon, chicken tenders, grilled pork chops, fried chicken breast, and shrimp & grits are a few of our customer favorites!